The Best Carrier Oil For CBD: Why Carrier Oils Matter

 - Natural hemp byproduct

-- Possesses a sharp flavor
+- Nutty flavor

 - Often confused with CBD oil

 Hemp seed oil is extracted from the seeds of hemp plants, while CBD is extracted from the leaves and flowers of hemp plants.
 However, many companies often try to pass off hemp seed oil as CBD oil, which it is not.
-Learn more about this prominent issue happening within the CBD industry on the amazon marketplace, and check out our blog on how to make sure you're buying real CBD oil.
+Learn more about this prominent issue happening within the CBD industry on the Amazon marketplace, and check out our blog on how to make sure you're buying real CBD oil.